yuxuanjerrychen01/CS225-Openflights/Development Log.md

 ## Nov.
 27th
 #### Graph Constructor, Destructor, and helpfuction
 We decided to use the pointer to store the data in the map.
-- Constructor
+- Constructor:Using data from Routes, we connect each airports with weights using vector<pair<int, int>>.
-- Destructor: we delete all the Airports node, and there is no memory leak after we build the destructor
+- Destructor: we delete all the Airports node, and there is no memory leak after we build the destructor.
 - Help function: finish getAirline which get the information of airports ID and put them into the node airports as edges.
+Polished getAirline function by detecting not find before adding new destinations for each airport.